CodeWith-coder/cs131/a2/README.md

     cat "$url" > csv.zip
 fi
 ```
-If url does start with “http”, it downloads process using the command tool `url`.
+If url does start with “http”, it downloads process using the command tool `curl`.

 And it saves the content at the provided URL into a file named ‘csv.zip’ (curl -s "$url" > csv.zip).